 If using meat, make sure it is finely chopped or ground.
 Otherwise, put it in a food processor with the water to make a soup.
 Mix all ingredients in a bowl until well blended.
 Put a very generous tablespoon in each paper cup.
 Freeze and serve.
 You probably want to serve outside!

-Back in the beginning of March when I first introduced Ace to raw food, I gradually switched him from dry dog food to raw dog food by mixing the two together over eight days.
-Since he had no trouble adjusting to the raw food during the gradual switch, I went ahead and switched his food with no transition this time.
-He’s doing awesome!
+Back when I first introduced Ace to raw dog food, I gradually switched him from dry food to raw dog food by mixing the two together over eight days.

 Friends and family who are skeptical of raw dog food